[?] Subscribe To This Site

 To illustrate that point, here’s a video that shows the progress a recent feline patient of mine has made since having a stroke a couple of months ago.
 Her feline stroke initially left her unable to move at all.
 She couldn’t get up, couldn’t walk, wouldn’t eat, was cold, and looked close to death.
 In fact, I was called to the home to euthanize the cat.

-Yes, she is wobbly still and will probably always be, but she eats, drinks, walks, RUNS, uses her litter box, purrs, sleeps in the sunshine with her 18 year old “sister”, enjoys her owner’s lap, and is a happy, comfortable 18 YEAR OLD cat.
+Yes, she is wobbly still and will probably always be, but she eats, drinks, walks, RUNS, uses her litter box, purrs, sleeps in the sunshine with her 18 year old “sister”, enjoys her owner’s lap, and is a happy, comfortable 18 YEAR OLD cat, as you can see in this video below:

 I wish I had a “before” video to show you how she looked right after her stroke, but when a cat looks close to death or I’m not sure if the kitty is going to recover or not, it makes me too sad to take pictures or videos because it is painful to look at them afterwards if they don’t make it.